 - Member, Watermark Community Church - Dallas, Texas

-- Selected as a Texas Super Lawyers Rising Star from 2010 - 2016 (a Thomson Reuters business) as published in Texas Monthly and Law & Politics magazine
+- Named a Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly (2010-2018)

 - Named "Top Young Lawyers in Texas" by Thompson-Reuters (2010 - 2012)